The Bigger, The Better

-When a game experiences a roll down, this means there are no jackpot winners and the money that was rolled over is distributed to the highest prize tier that does have a winner(s).
-So… Let’s say that no one wins the jackpot that has had the maximum roll overs, but there are several players who have won the second prize tier jackpot.
+When a game experiences a roll down, this means there are no jackpot winners, and the money that was rolled over is distributed to the highest prize tier that does have a winner(s).
+So… Let’s say that no one wins the jackpot that has had the maximum rollovers, but several players have won the second prize tier jackpot.
 If no one wins in that tier, the prize money will drop down to the third tier.

 How Does Roll Overs Affect Ticket Sales?

 Like a moth to a flame, people who play the lottery are more aware when a jackpot grows.
 When rollovers occur, you can expect that, not only will more people play the lottery, but they will purchase more tickets.
 Because of this influx of players and tickets, the chances of winning that jackpot are even lower.